drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 Our first attempt was to load the full dataset using Pandas without any optimisation.
 This caused the Google Colab session to crash due to memory exhaustion.

-This is not a mistake — it is the core problem that this assignment exists to solve.
+This is not a mistake.
+It is the core problem that this assignment exists to solve.
 Pandas loads the entire dataset into RAM at once.
 With a 2585 MB CSV file and Colab's limited free-tier RAM (~12 GB), the memory overhead of default int64 types caused an out-of-memory error.

 **Solution:** We combined Strategy 1 (load selected columns only) and Strategy 3 (optimised data types) to make the Pandas baseline viable.
-This represents a realistic scenario — in production, you would never load a large file with default settings.
+This reflects a realistic scenario, as large datasets should not be loaded using default settings in practical applications.

 ```python
 # Strategy 5: Parallel Processing — Pandas Baseline